Hooked Fisherman

 Cons

 The Pop-R has been the standard popper for decades.
-A sharp rod twitch creates a distinctive 'bloop' sound and splash that triggers reaction strikes.
-Works best during active surface feeding — early morning, evening, before storms.
-The P65 size is the go-to for bass up to 5 pounds.
+A sharp rod twitch creates a distinctive bloop and splash that triggers reaction strikes.
+It performs best during active surface feeding: early morning, evening, and the hour before a storm front moves through.
+The P65 size covers bass up to 5 pounds.

 Booyah Pad Crasher (Hollow-Body Frog)